-As we start planning for the return of group travel, the safety and well-being of our travellers, tour leaders, and ground suppliers will remain our top priority and our return to operations will be done in the safest and most responsible way possible.
-We have a team dedicated to creating new health and safety procedures for the future, with an emphasis on hygiene and sanitation.
+As we continue to prepare for the return of group travel, the safety and well-being of our travellers, tour leaders, and ground suppliers is still our top priority and our return to operations will be done in the safest and most responsible way possible.
+We have created new health and safety procedures, with an emphasis on hygiene and sanitation.

 These new procedures will be in line with recommendations from the World Health Organization and following the World Travel & Tourism Council's (WTTC) Safe Travel protocols for tour operators.